blurstudio/custom-debugger-patches/README.md

 - Open Sublime
 - In the menu, select Preferences -> Browse Packages
 - Clone this repository to the root of the opened folder
-- Close Sublime and restart
+- Close Sublime and restart.
+You should get a message saying the patches were installed successfully